FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 ### Static/Dynamic Config Best Practices

-This is entirely opinionated but as I have implemented Traefik for 60+ stacks across 7 machines with 4 different entrypoints, 5 plugins, and multiple certificates I have pretty good handle on what is manageable and scalable when it comes to how to best place config.
+This is entirely opinionated, but as I have implemented Traefik for 60+ stacks across 7 machines with 4 different entrypoints, 5 plugins, and multiple certificates, I have a pretty good handle on what is manageable and scalable when it comes to how to best place config.

 Whatever you end up doing, it's best to keep similar features together: